 Glass-Bottom Boat Tours

-- 12 p.m., 1 p.m. and 2 p.m. weather and water clarity permitting.
+- Noon, 1 p.m. and 2 p.m. weather and water clarity permitting.
 The tour times endeavor to take advantage of the sun’s best light.

-To avoid disappointment, it is strongly suggested that the park be contacted prior to expected visitation to ascertain the feasibility of glass-bottom boat operation.
+It is recommended that the park be contacted in advance about the availability of glass-bottom boat tours.
 Water quality conditions can change rapidly and unexpectedly.